Seowon-Quant/Airline-Credit-Risk-Quant-Pipeline/README.md

 #### Project Workflow: Building the Data Infrastructure

 This project represents the first major milestone in my 3month quantitative journey.
-I focused on building a reliable bridge between raw financial filings and structured analysis, ensuring every data point is verified at the source.
+This framework prioritizes methodological rigor over mechanical computation, ensuring a reliable bridge between raw financial filings and structured analysis where every data point is verified at its primary source.

 • Automated Financial Extraction (Python)